 One of the largest solar projects in the US opens in Texas, backed by Google

+Google-backed solar project opens in Texas and is one of the largest in the US

 One of the largest solar projects in the U.S. opened in Texas on Friday backed by what Google said is the largest solar electricity purchase it has ever made